The story of Midland's famous teen club from the 1960s

 They were folk purists at that time, fans of Bob Dylan and Peter, Paul & Mary, who looked down on rock and roll; until the Beatles came along, that is.
 “The Beatles were a sea change.
 When we first heard I Want To Hold Your Hand on the radio that was it,” Sanders said.
 “That was what you wanted to be.
 Everybody loved them; every guy wanted to be them and every girl wanted to be with them; and here you are holding a guitar – what a nice coincidence.”

 After buying a pickup for his 12-string acoustic guitar, Sanders started looking for other people to play in a band.
 Within a month or so, he had recruited Paige MacDonald, who lived down the block, to play drums and then traded his acoustic in for a Melody Maker electric guitar.
 Gradually, they found enough people to put the Rogues together.
 The group immediately gained a heap of prestige among their classmates during the 1964-65 school year by becoming the first rock band to play at Midland High.
 The Rogues appeared at the annual Rhapsody Rendezvous talent show and performed Boys, a Shirelles’ song that the Beatles had covered on their first album, and the kids went wild!
-The Rogues: Terry Dobson, Mark Sanders, Randy MarkeyThe Rogues: Terry Dobson, Mark Sanders, Randy Markey
+The Rogues: (L-R) Terry Dobson, Mark Sanders, Randy MarkeyThe Rogues: (L-R) Terry Dobson, Mark Sanders, Randy Markey

 A couple of years after he arrived in Midland, Hersh Goodwald had begun running Saturday afternoon dances for teens at the K of C building on Ashman.
 Goodwald had done some DJ work back in Pennsylvania and had been a rock and roll fan since its earliest days.